DataCueCo/datacue-help/README.md

 # install vuepress globally
 npm install -g vuepress
 ```
-3. Run `vuepress dev` from the cloned folder in your terminal to start writing
+3. The documentation files are in the docs folder.
+Run `vuepress dev` from the docs folder in your terminal to start writing